+It was early January 2007 and I was yet again on the other side of sad failed church experience.
 Life really didn’t make sense.
-It was early January 2007 and I was yet again on the other side of sad failed church experience.
 Looking back, I was as much the problem as anyone.
 I don’t think I was very believable.
 In my mind, nothing was attractive about my church experience or me.
 Like the Tin Man in the Oz, I needed a rediscovery of my heart.
-The Lord would send some new friends who knew how to strategically apply oil in places that had become somewhat rigid and stiff.
+Thankfully, the Lord would soon send some new friends who knew how to strategically apply oil in places that had become somewhat rigid and stiff.
 This would be vital to my rediscovery of life and purpose.

-At this point my wife, Becky, and I were simply praying about a great church for our three teenage daughters at that time.
-We heard of a ministry in Macon, Christ Chapel @ Sportstowne, a unique ministry that is housed in a former sporting complex, and decided we’d make the 50-minute trip to check it out.
+At this point my wife, Becky, and I were simply praying about a great church for our three teenage daughters.
+We heard of a unique ministry in Macon, Christ Chapel @ Sportstowne, that was being housed in a former sporting complex, and decided we’d make the 50-minute trip to check it out.
 I don’t think I can adequately describe how I felt when I walked into that atmosphere for the first time.
-The Pastor, John Wood was out greeting folks in the seats as they arrived.
-He introduced himself to my family and me and on a bulletin wrote down his cell number while saying that I could call him if I ever need him for anything.
+Pastor John Wood was out greeting folks in the seats as they arrived.
+He introduced himself to me and my family, and then took a bulletin and wrote down his cell number all while saying that I could call him if I ever need him for anything.
 I would find out later that he doesn’t do that unless specifically prompted by the Spirit.
 This beautiful under-shepherd was somehow allowed a peek into my soul.
 God was engineering my life and I had no idea.
 I had found a house to be healed in.
 My idea of church would change.
-I would be trained and rehabilitated in this beautiful place I still call home.
+I would be trained and rehabilitated in this beautiful place I still call home to this day.

 Our ministry can be described as Inter-Denominational (a celebration of our past journey of faith) and Non-Denominational (a celebration of the new journey together ).
 We believe this model represents heavens idea of the church and thought we’d make a sincere effort to experience it on earth!
 While seeking to preserve and keep the non-negotiables of the Christian doctrine, we embrace the Christian heritage that is represented in the varied faith affiliations of our body.
 We are constantly seeking new and creative ways to engage people and entertain God.
 Our church is safe in one way, and dangerous in another way.
 We take great efforts to care for and create a safe environment for our families but in that same environment exists the possibility of someone becoming dangerously bold for God and surrendering their lives to Him forever.
 Truly His yoke is easy and His burden light when we have the right idea about loving God and loving people.